 The accounts Blooom currently manages include:

 Individual retirement accounts (IRAs) are set by self-employed individuals or by employed individuals who want to have another retirement account separate from their employer-sponsored account.
 Blooom can manage these accounts for its users.
-Also, make sure you read our article on the best IRA accounts to learn more.
+Also, make sure you read our articles on the best IRA accounts and best Roth IRA accounts to learn more.

 Users can link their 401(a), 401(k), 403(b), and 457 employer-sponsored accounts to Blooom, even though the extent to which they can modify and make investments with these accounts is limited to the funds and securities the employer has approved for them.